 If you’re reading this post, you already know that running a small business is hard work.
 And it only gets more difficult during the holiday season.
 As a small business owner, you may feel that each day with an “open” sign is a reason to celebrate.
 We get it.

-HostGator is turning 16 years old, but like so many other businesses, HostGator started as a small business with a single client.
+Like so many other businesses, HostGator started as a small business with a single client.
 Our customer base grew quickly from dozens to hundreds, and hundreds to thousands, and so can you!